fedspendingtransparency/data-act-broker-web-app/src/help/technical.md

-#### August 31, 2017{section=technical}
+#### August 17, 2017{section=technical}

 In this release, here is a list of technical changes that may require infrastructure or database updates, or represents additional functionality.

-* Alembic migrations:
+* New alembic migrations:
-  * Modified frec, cgac and sub_tier_agency tables to accomodate FREC data
+  * Added legal entity location fields to published_award_financial_assistance
-  * Added columns to detached_award_procurement
+  * Added fields to detached_award_financial_assistance and published_award_financial_assistance to support historical FABS data
-* Updated error messages for FABS validations
+  * Added application type to submission_window
-* Updated SQL rules, including renaming 'D' validations to 'FABS' validations
+  * Added DUNS table
-* Added new error types (rowCountError and fileTypeError)
+* Updated FABS data and loader to store historical changes
-* Updated FABS derivations and FPDS script to accommodate FREC agencies
+* Added DUNS historical data loader
-* Updated FPDS loader script to pull csv extracts
+* Created new frontend routes (home, landing, and help) to accommodate FABS submissions.